ulysses0099/AoEIIAIAutoDocu/README.md

 - Mainfolder: defines Folder with all .per files; default = found Name of AI
 - Docfolder: defines Name of documentaton folder; default = Documentation
 - Docpath: defines target path of documentation folder; default = inside main folder
+- Logfilename: defines the filename of the logfile for detailed log information

 ## LIMITATIONS

 - The closing ")" of Rules should be in a seperate line to be correctly formatted.
 - The closing ")" of load-random constructs has to be in a seperate line!
-- Only use utf-8 characters for the entire AI
+- Only use utf-8 characters for the entire AI, non-utf8 characters within .per files are replaced by "?"

+## Changelog
+- v0c2 Initial working script with first html output
+- v0c3 load-random now working if formatted correctly
+- v0c4 added detailed logging to prevent a lot of print statements